VITAMIN E CREAM COSMETIC INFORMATION

 22896

-Chemicals and contaminants associated with cancer are found in food and several other everyday products.
-Yet, no type of consumer products is accountable to less government management than cosmetics, including Vitamin E Cream.
-Although many of the contaminants and chemicals in cosmetics in all likelihood present minimal risk, exposure to some is associated with critical health conditions, including cancer.
+Chemicals and contaminants associated with cancer can be found in food and several other commonly used goods.
+But, no type of consumer goods is subject to less government oversight than cosmetics and other personal products, including Vitamin E Cream.
+Though many of the chemicals and contaminants in cosmetics and personal care products almost certainly present little risk, your exposure to a few is associated with major health conditions, such as cancer.